 More than 4,000 students participate in community service projects annually

 The Pitt School of Law supports legal clinics in Elder Law, Health Law, and Tax Law

 Pitt’s School of Medicine maintains the Mathilda Theiss Health Center as part of its Medical Services to Underserved Populations

 The Pitt School of Dental Medicine's Dental Clinic provides low-cost dental care to residents who may otherwise be unable to afford

 The Child Welfare for Education and Leadership Programin

-the Pitt School of Social Work represents a nearly $32 million statewide
+the Pitt School of Social Work is a statewide

 training initiative linking schools of social work across Pennsylvania